-The OBF specifies three (3) Nodes, four (4) Reference Points and the OBF_Token.
-Each of these elements is described in the section below.
+Besides the three (3) Nodes, four (4) Reference Points, OBF specifies one more element i.e. the OBF\Token, which is used for establishing secure sessions.
+Each of these elements is described below.

 7.1 OBF Nodes

 The OBF specifies three Nodes, each of which is described below: